renatoviolin/super-resolution-image-esrgan/README.md

 Given a low resolution picture, the goal is to upscale by 4x and compare with the Bicubic Algorithm.

 As you can see, the results are very good.
-Try yourself
+Try yourself!

 ### Demo
 ![Demo](screenshot/demo.gif)